 The items uploaded will have a heading in coloured text

 However, all things are in a state of continual evolution, and "Practice makes perfect", though in my case it may just be "better".

-9 PDF FILES OF BLOG ARCHIVE LINKS WILL BE ON LINE AT NEXT UPDATE
+PDF ARCHIVE FILES OF PAST BLOG LINKS ARE ON LINE

 The blog archive pages established on the Food for Thought pages now links to nine PDF files.
 These are condensed lists of the Blogs with direct links to the page items.
 They go from 2014 to the current day, and they will continue to be added after one or two Blog Updates.

 The link to the Blog Archive page is at the bottom of the first page of Food for Thought which features the index, and to the right of the date above.

 Judge bans freemasonry emblem from gravestone of senior mason

 Pro-Christian MP seeks major probe into Russian Freemason groups

 A COLLECTION OF GRAND LODGE OF ARKANSAS STORY BLOGS

 Alabama Governor, Grand Lodge under Scrutiny